raphaelfbastos/dreu/logs/week-03.md

 ## Goals

 Register as visiting undergraduate at Yale
+Find new literature for discussion with Panos

 ## Approach and Implementation

 Filled out form for Prof. Tassiulas
+Made list of literature and began taking notes

 ## Results

-Awaiting visitor ID and response from Prof. Tassiulas
+Awaiting visitor ID and response from Prof. Tassiulas Better understanding of possible applications of quanutm annealing

 ## Notes